seanpm2001/seanpm2001/Segments/Private-repositories/README.md

 Some of my repositories are temporarily private, as they are completely unready to be seen.
 I have to resolve some issues before I can release them.
 Information on which projects are private can be found through my [:octocat: `REDACTED`](https://github.com/seanpm2001/REDACTED/) repository.

-As of 2025, Monday, January 6th, I have 187 private repositories.
+As of 2025, Friday, January 31st, I have 191 private repositories.

 **This section needs expansion**